 Did you leave a plastic item in a hot frying pan?
+Did your plastic spatula melt and get stuck to your pan?
 Or perhaps, you placed a hot pan on a plastic surface?

 In any case, the plastic’s probably melted now, sticking inside or on the bottom of the pan.
 Scrubbing doesn’t help and it looks like the pan is ruined for good.